You care about your home. The NATIONAL ASSOCIATION OF REALTORS® cares about

 Keep an eye out for dripping faucets and running toilets, and check your water heater for signs of a leak.

-Here’s a neat trick: Check your water meter at the beginning and end of a 2-hour window in which no water is being used in your house.
+Here’s a neat trick: Check your water meter at the beginning and end of a two-hour window in which no water is being used in your house.
 If the reading is different, you have a leak.

 3. Steam clean carpets.
-Do this before you move your furniture in, and your new home life will be off to a fresh, clean start.
+Do this before you move your furniture in, and your new home life will be off to a fresh start.
 You can pay a professional carpet cleaning service — you’ll pay about $50 per room; most services require a minimum of about $100 before they’ll come out — or you can rent a steam cleaner for about $30 per day and do the work yourself.
 I was able to save some money by borrowing a steam cleaner from a friend.

 4. Wipe out your cabinets.
 Another no-brainer before you move in your dishes and bathroom supplies.
 Make sure to wipe inside and out, preferably with a non-toxic cleaner, and replace contact paper if necessary.